evoactivity/ember-svg-jar/README.md

 ### What’s in the Box?
 - “install it and forget it” mode (no configuration needed)
 - automatic SVG optimization (it can cut file size by half or more)
-- a kick ass viewer for SVG assets with keyboard shortcuts
+- a kick ass viewer to find and use your assets the fastest way possible
 - a handy helper `{{svg-jar "asset-name"}}`
 - support for both inline and symbol embedding methods